Valentine's Day jewelry under $500 that'll make them swoon

 With Clarity Olympian Lab Diamond Earrings ($220; withclarity.com)

-These might be the only earrings your Calentine will ever need again.
+These might be the only earrings your valentine will ever need again.
 With Clarity’s Olympian Lab Diamond Earrings’ design encapsulates what fine jewelry is all about, at a price point that won’t stress your budget.
-And with code CNN20, Underscored readers can get them (and other jewelry from the Made For You Collection) for 20% off.
+And with code CNN20, Underscored readers can get them (and other jewelry from the Made for You Collection) for 20% off.

 With Clarity Keystar Diamond Pendant ($390; withclarity.com)